 It’s been said that a person’s eyes are the window to their soul.
 Their character however, can often be revealed in their hands.
 The soldier pictured here is bandaged, dirty, and tattered.
 Yet, he dutifully holds his rifle, ready to take on whatever challenges lie ahead.
-Effective portraits can be made without showing a person’s face.
+An effective portrait can be made without showing a person’s face.
 Look for texture in a subject’s hands, boots, or even wrinkles.
 When converted to black and white, these details tell quite a story.

 Blue skies are often used to symbolize happiness.
 You’ll see this pattern in magazine ads, television commercials, and even movies.
 Black and white images however, are associated with a different variety of moods.
 The precise emotion is ultimately up to the viewer, but a few common themes include solitude, contemplation, and pensiveness.
 Photographers can work with these traits to effectively portray their vision.